Zolochiv, Lviv Oblast: Nazi occupation

 There are numerous recorded cases of local Ukrainians sheltering Jews within the town of Zolochiv and the surrounding provinces.
 The number of Jewish survivors is unknown.

 In the spring of 1942, guerrillas from the Organization of Ukrainian Nationalists (OUN) ambushed a Nazi transportation of livestock to the Reich, killing one or more Nazis.
 There were immediate reprisals on local Ukrainian nationalists.
 The Gestapo was vigilant and focused on eliminating the OUN within and around Zolochiv.
-Numerous Ukrainian nationalists were imprisoned in the Gestapo headquarters in Zolochiv and were later transported to Lącki prison in Lviv, these included Ivan Lahola, Bohdan Kachur and Stepan Petelycky.
+Numerous Ukrainian nationalists, including Ivan Lahola, Bohdan Kachur and Stepan Petelycky, were imprisoned in the Gestapo headquarters in Zolochiv and were later transported to Lącki prison in Lviv.

-On 1 December 1942 a ghetto was established, confined within the ghetto was a brewery where beer continued to be produced.
-Between 7,500–9,000 people were imprisoned there, as well as remnants of communities of the surrounding areas, including Olesko, Sasov, and Biali Kamen.
-The ghetto was liquidated on 2 April 1943, and 6,000 people were murdered in a mass execution perpetrated by an Einsatzgruppen at a pit near the village of Yelhovitsa.
+On 1 December 1942 a ghetto was established.
+Confined within the ghetto was a brewery where beer continued to be produced.
+Between 7,500 and 9,000 people were imprisoned there, as well as remnants of communities of the surrounding areas, including Olesko, Sasiv, and Bilyi Kamin.
+The ghetto was liquidated on 2 April 1943, and 6,000 people were murdered in a mass execution perpetrated by an Einsatzgruppen at a pit near the village of Yelykhovychi.